 - The Pre-school has a legal responsibility to comply with the Act.
-The Pre-school has designated Emily Rees as the named Data Controller Officer under the Act.
+The Pre-school has designated Nicky Thompson as the named Data Controller Officer under the Act.

 Data Controllers are people or organisations who hold and use personal information.
 They decide how and why the information is used and have a responsibility to establish workplace practices and policies that are in line with the Act.